querycert/qcert/README.md

 ### Portability

-Q*cert should build on most Linux systems and on MacOS.
+Q*cert should build on most recent Linux systems and on MacOS.

 Windows isn't directly supported by the OCaml package manager.
 We do not currently have detailed instructions for how to build on Windows.